mikesmullin/cpp17-win32-glfw-opengl/notes.md

 # Mike's OpenGL Notes

 - `immediate mode` and `display lists` old/deprecated in favor of `VAO`s and `VBO`s
-- `OpenGL Compatibility Profile` is default unless you specify `Core Profile`
 - attributes are the individual items contained within a vertice
 - vertice is more than position/coordinates attributes; can include normals, texture UVs, and other data
 - vertex shader is called per-vertice in vertex buffer